bmweiner/jetpack/README.md

 #### Built-in Context

-The default context includes the following tags, which can be overwritten in a context file if desired.
+The default context includes the following tags, which can be overwritten in a context file, if desired.

 **datetime**